 - If you’re considering an MS, MBA, or even PhD, check with your employer to see if they offer tuition reimbursement.
 This can be an amazing opportunity to obtain an advanced degree at a steep discount.

 When the time comes for a review with your superiors, it helps to come prepared with a list of your accomplishments from the past year.
 Highlight the value you have delivered to the company, and quantify your achievements whenever possible, including percentage points you improved against KPIs, cost reduction savings, etc.

-5. Don’t Do It Alone- Engage a Mentor
+5. Don’t Go it Alone- Engage a Mentor

-Learning from someone established in your current or desired career field can help you understand what it takes to get to the next level, as they can provide advice, support and even connect you with the right people to help you accelerate your career.
+Learning from someone established in your current or desired career field can help you understand what it takes to get to the next level.
+They can provide advice, support and even connect you with the right people to help you accelerate your career.
 Remember to always be professional, prepared and proactive in any mentor/mentee meetings and calls.

 6. Network Internally

 It takes more than just connecting with your boss to work towards a promotion, especially if you work for a large company with many different divisions.
 Putting yourself out there and talking with colleagues, attending company outings, and taking peers out for coffee or lunch can help not only improve your personal skills but can help become more marketable to other areas within your company.

 In closing, these are proven tactics for opening more doors of opportunity within your current employer and earning a supply chain job promotion.
 However, if you’ve put in all the effort and your employer isn’t recognizing and rewarding your hard work and performance, consider putting a supply chain career plan in place that could involve putting together a job search strategy for seeking opportunities internally within another department or externally with another employer.